Ggariv/Project-1/README.md

   When you search for a new meal, we not only provide you its name and place of procedence.

-  We also provide the required ingredients for its preparation, the cooking instructions, its nutritional content and how does it taste: whether is salty, sweet, sour, etc.
+  We also provide the required ingredients for its preparation and the cooking instructions.

 ## The Creation Process